RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 ## 4.3.
 Calibrating offsets

-These instructions are **PSMs only**
+These instructions are for **PSMs only**.
+If you need to calibrate offsets on different arms (MTM, ECM), please create a ticket (issue in github).

-As for the scale calibration, you first need to start the console application and home the arm.
+As for the scales calibration, you first need to start the console application and home the arm.

 In a separate shell, start the calibration script using the command line:
 ```sh